techgrounds/cloud-6-repo-AbdouSamad99/AZ-900 Azure Fundamentals.md

   **Azure Cosmos DB is flexible**.
 At the **lowest level**, Azure Cosmos DB **stores data in atom-record-sequence (ARS) format**.
   The data is then abstracted and projected as an API, which you specify when you're creating your database.
   Your choices include **SQL, MongoDB, Cassandra, Tables, and Gremlin.**
+  Azure Cosmos DB supports SQL, MongoDB, Cassandra, Tables, and Gremlin APIs.

 - **Azure SQL Database**